 The panels are among the most long-lasting components, whereas inverters are comparatively short-lived and must be replaced every 7 to 12 years for string inverters, or longer in the case of microinverters.

-Installing solar panels in Northern Ireland is a proactive step towards reducing carbon emissions and bolstering environmental sustainability.
+Installing solar panels in Northern Ireland is a proactive step towards reducing your household’s carbon emissions.

-While Northern Ireland, like the rest of the UK, may not have extensive grants specifically tailored for solar installations, there are incentives that indirectly reduce the financial burden of setting up these systems, such as VAT reductions.
+While Northern Ireland may not have extensive grants specifically tailored for solar installations, there are incentives that indirectly reduce the financial burden of setting up these systems, such as VAT reductions.

 Frequently asked questions about solar panels in Northern Ireland